 - Great location, great price and great views

 - Friendly, helpful owners who are happy to provide assistance in exploring Amsterdam

-- Snack and drinks from the minibar are included in the rates, and all rooms have Nespresso coffee machines
+- Snack and drinks (including beer) from the minibar are included in the rates, and all rooms have Nespresso coffee machines

-- A simple but fabulous breakfast that's served until noon - a bonus for late risers
+- A simple but fabulous breakfast served until noon - a bonus for late risers

 - Despite the busy location, locked front doors and efficient key cards ensure that guests feel safe and secure

 - It's an old building set over 3 floors, so expect steep, narrow stairs and no lift